Woman alleges harassment by man in Delhi Metro's Jor Bagh station | Entertainment

 Replying to her tweets, the DMRC asked the woman to share the exact time of the incident.

-''Please provide the exact time of the incident.
-In such cases, commuters are requested to immediately report the matter to the nearest metro staff or contact the customer care center at the station.
+''Please provide exact time of the incident.
+In such cases, commuters are requested to immediately report the matter to the nearest metro staff or contact customer care centre at the station.
 They can also call, DMRC helpline no. 155370 or CISF helpline no. 155655 so that immediate help can be provided,'' the DMRC said in its tweet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)